learn-co-curriculum/reading-ios-debugging/README.md

 ## What Is Debugging?

 "To err is human, to forgive divine."
 So goes the popular English quote borrowed by Alexander Pope in his *An Essay on Criticism*.
 The idea in literature originated with the ancient Greeks, appearing in different forms in the writings of Livy and Cicero, and later Augustine of Hippo.
-For as much as we as programmers are human, however, computers are anything but forgiving.
+For as much as we programmers are human, however, computers are anything but forgiving.

 Software development is a precise form of art.
 Unlike poetry, music, or painting which each possess certain implicit tolerances for errors (which can actually be part of the art itself, e.g. Philip Glass), instructions for computers must be explicitly correct.
 The punctuation of English can be altered to change its meaning, the rhythm of music survives breaking a chord in dissonance, but a missing semicolon in Objective-C will crash the program.